 Certain standard costs are associated with closing the sale of a home.
 Buyers and sellers usually split these closing costs, as specified in the real estate sales contract.

-Many of the costs associated with buying residential real estate are associated with getting the mortgage loan.
-At Advantage Funding, we are highly experienced in residential mortgage lending, so we can compile a comprehensive report on mortgage-related costs in your "Good Faith Estimate".
+As the list below indicates, many of the costs result from getting your mortgage loan.
+At Advantage Funding, we have extensive experience in residential mortgage lending, so we can provide you with a comprehensive report on closing costs related to your mortgage in your "Good Faith Estimate".

 Good Faith Estimates (GFEs)

-Below you'll find a fairly generic list of costs for buying residential real estate.
-We will provide a specific list of your closing costs when we give you a Good Faith Estimate.
+Below you'll find a general list of costs for buying residential real estate.
+We will provide you with a specific list of your closing costs when we provide your Good Faith Estimate.

 Standard Closing Costs

 - Points — A fee paid to lower your interest rate (optional)

 - Getting Your Credit Report

 Advantage Funding can help you understand closing costs.
 Call us: 925-628 6200.